University of Wisconsin–Madison

 The new approach will eliminate the need for ad hoc “bolt-on” funding to address enrollment growth or changes in enrollment patterns across schools.

 We will discontinue the campus Collaborative Grant Expenditures policy.
-In its place, a small proportion (10%) of the divisional share of overhead will flow to the home division of the project PI.
-The remainder (90%) will continue to flow to the “spend” division(s) following current practice.
+In its place, a small proportion (10%) of the divisional share will flow to the home division of the project PI (based on Workday default payroll funding).
+The remainder (90%) will continue to flow to the “spend” division(s) following current practice (based solely on data from financial system – Workday = Cost Center).

 Email us at vcfa@vc.wisc.edu.